csooyeonii/Health-Promotion-Project/README.md

 # Health-Promotion-Project

-This application is based on the hopes to improve accessibility and guiding users to making an informed decision to visit the ED based on the symptoms/conditions of the client.
+This application is based on the hopes to improve accessibility and guiding users to making an informed decision to visit the ED based on symptoms/conditions.
 A lot of cases of emergency room visits are unnecessary, and can be solved through visiting urgent care, family doctors, or walk-in clinics.

 The goal of this app is to aid users who are unsure of whether or not to bring their child to the emergency room, and therefore help reduce waiting times.